adonisjs/v5-docs/content/cookbooks/testing-adonisjs-apps.md

 On the personal level, there are some things, I don't like about Jest.

-- Typescript support is provided using Babel and I am not a big fan of adding too many build processes and config inside a single project.
+- TypeScript support is provided using Babel and I am not a big fan of adding too many build processes and config inside a single project.
 - Also not a big fan of polluting the global namespace with methods like `describe`, `test`, `it` and so on.

 ### Jest good parts